Capture web pages to local device or backend server for future retrieval, organization, annotation, and editing.

 2. Customizable capture: WebScrapBook can save selected area in a page, save source page (before processed by scripts), or save page as a bookmark.
 How to capture images, audio, video, fonts, frames, styles, scripts, etc. are also customizable.
 A web page can be saved as a folder, a ZIP-based archive file (HTZ or MAFF), or a single HTML file.

-4. Page editing: A web page can be highlighted, annotated, or edited before or after a capture.
-You can additionally create and manage notes using HTML or markdown format. (*)
+3. Page editing: A web page can be highlighted, annotated, or edited before or after a capture.

-5. Remote access: Captured data can be hosted with a central backend server and be read or edited from other devices.
-Alternatively, a static site index can be generated for a scrapbook, which can therefore be hosted on a shared web server that doesn't support dynamic web hosting. (*)
+6. Remote access: Captured data can be hosted with a central backend server and be read or edited from other devices.
+Alternatively, a scrapbook can generate a static site index and be distributed as a static web site. (*)

 * All or partial functionality of a starred feature above requires a running collaborating backend server, which can be easily set up using PyWebScrapBook. (*)